philmcminn/new-paper/README.md

-conferences that employ double-anonymous reviewing, its use may help narrow down the potential source of the work in the mind the reviewer (_"... ah this must be John Smith, who's the only one who works on mutational search-based self-driving causal large language models for software testing in Britain."_).
+conferences that employ double-anonymous reviewing, its use may help narrow down the potential source of the work in the mind the reviewer (_"... ah this must be John Smith, who's the only one who works on mutational search-based self-driving causal large language models for software testing in England"_).
 Depending on the context, this may or may not be a good thing!

 Finally, if you're working on a journal paper, note that some journals (particularly